Data Warehouse: Definition, Uses, and Examples

 As data becomes more integral to the services that power our world, so too do warehouses capable of housing and analyzing large volumes of data.
 Whether you’ve realized it or not, you likely use many of these services every day.

-Here are some of the most common real-world examples of data warehouses being used today:
+Some of the most common real-world examples of data warehouses being used today include the following:

 In recent decades, the health care industry has increasingly turned to data analytics to improve patient care, efficiently manage operations, and reach business goals.
 As a result, data scientists, data analysts, and health informatics professionals rely on data warehouses to store and process large amounts of relevant health care data [2].